Jacques-Nicolas Billaud-Varenne

-He was arrested by the members of the Thermidorian Reaction which he opposed frontally.
-Deported to Cayenne without trial, he refused Napoleon's pardon there and finally died in Port-au-Prince in 1819.
+Billaud-Varenne was later arrested during the Thermidorian Reaction.
+Deported to Cayenne without trial, he married a black ex-slave named Brigitte, refused Napoleon's pardon there and finally died in Port-au-Prince in 1819.

 Billaud-Varenne was one of the central figures of the first part of the French Revolution, but he remains little studied or little understood.